 Warning.
 Warning periods indicate that a Student is in good standing with the university and that further violations during the warning period may result in an additional response from the university.
 Warnings may require specific conditions to be completed.

 Probation.
 Probationary periods indicate that a Student is no longer in good standing with the university and that further violations during the probation may result in extension of the probationary period, additional conditions, suspension, or expulsion.
 During the period of probation, specific conditions may be assigned.
 All assigned conditions are required to be completed before their deadlines.
-Probation could restrict a Student from various leadership positions and opportunities on campus, including responsibilities on Major Student Organization and fraternity/sorority executive boards, Resident Assistant and Orientation Leader jobs, and the ability to study abroad.
+Probation could restrict a Student from various leadership positions and opportunities on campus, including responsibilities on Student Organizations including Service Organizations and Representative Student Organizations, fraternity/sorority executive boards, Resident Assistant and Orientation Leader jobs, and the ability to study abroad.

 Suspension.
 Suspension is the immediate removal of the Student’s affiliation with the university for a specific period of time, which includes exclusion from classes, university housing, and all other university activities.